Line Cap definition

 Line Cap means an amount that is equal to the lesser of (a) the Aggregate Commitments and (b) the then applicable aggregate amount of the Borrowing Base.

-Line Cap means at any time, the lesser of (i) the Aggregate Commitments and (ii) the sum of each then-applicable Borrowing Base.
+Line Cap means, at any time of determination, the lesser of (a) the Total Commitments or (b) the Combined Borrowing Base.

-Line Cap means, as of any date of determination, the lesser of (a) the Maximum Revolver Amount and (b) the Aggregate Borrowing Base as of such date.
+Line Cap means, as of any date of determination, the lowest of (a) the Borrowing Base, (b) the Aggregate Commitments and (c) the Facility Amount, in each case, as in effect on such date.

 Line Cap means equal to an amount that is the lesser of (a) the aggregate amount of all Revolver Commitments and (b) the then applicable Borrowing Base.